appwrite/appwrite/docs/examples/1.5.x/client-web/examples/account/verify-authenticator.md

-import { Client, AuthenticatorFactor, Account } from "appwrite";
+import { Client, AuthenticatorType, Account } from "appwrite";

 const client = new Client();